As the Royal Navy's new air missile defence system enters into service, Forces Network takes a look at what it can do.

 Speed remains the same, at 1,020 m/s (3x speed of sound), although a high rate of fire allows attacks against multiple simultaneous targets, while mid-course guidance via a datalink gives the ability to hit targets, not in the line of sight.

-Sea Ceptor missiles, which were fired for the first time in successful trials earlier this year, will form part of the protection for the new aircraft carriers, protecting an area about 500 square miles over land or sea.
+Sea Ceptor missiles, which were fired for the first time in successful trials last year, will form part of the protection for the new aircraft carriers, protecting an area about 500 square miles over land or sea.

 The missiles, which can intercept and destroy enemy missiles travelling at supersonic speeds, can also be packed tightly, with up to four taking up the space taken by one Sea Wolf.

-The system was launched from HMS Argyll, off the coast of Scotland in September.
+The system was launched from HMS Argyll, off the coast of Scotland, in September 2017.

 The Commanding Officer of HMS Argyll, Commander Toby Shaughnessy, described it as an "impressive" system at the time.
 He said: